Skip to content

 git clone https://github.com/jbcodeforce/shift_left_utils

-2. Install and uv for python package management
+2. Install uv for Python package management

 # Install uv if not already installed